-These heuristics were intended to capture many of the actions that are crucial to smooth and effortless collaboration within a shared workspace.
-To gain some preliminary insight into the practicality of these groupware heuristics as a discount usability methodology, we performed an inspection of an object-oriented drawing.
-We uncovered 29 usability problems.
-We believe that we would not have discovered many of these problems through a casual inspection of the application.
+Our next step, which we have only just begun, is to validate how inspectors actually use these heuristics for uncovering problems.
+To gain some preliminary insight into the practicality of these groupware heuristics as a discount usability methodology, we performed an inspection of an object-oriented groupware drawing application.
+We uncovered many usability problems that we believe we would have otherwise overlooked in a casual inspection of the interface.
 The heuristics helped us to focus our attention on the critical issues pertaining to effective communication and collaboration among groupware participants.
 In addition, we were able to perform the inspection within a couple of hours.
 Consequently, we believe our initial development and application of these mechanics of collaboration heuristics appears promising.